hashicorp/vagrant/docs/vagrantfile.md

 force a predetermined mac address at vm creation.
 This setting is also only useful for those creating boxes for distribution.

-`config.vm.customize` is a method which takes a block or lambda and allows you to customize the virtual machine which Vagrant creates.
-The block is passed a [VirtualBox::VM](http://mitchellh.github.com/virtualbox/VirtualBox/VM.html) object as its only parameter, and is automatically saved afterwards.
+`config.vm.customize` is a method which takes an array of arguments to send to `VBoxManage`.

 Example:

 {% highlight ruby %}
-config.vm.customize do |vm|
+config.vm.customize [
-  vm.memory_size = 512
+  "modifyvm", :id,
-  vm.name = "My Project VM"
+  "--name", "My Project VM",
-end
+  "--memory", "512"
+]
 {% endhighlight %}

+The above will run `VBoxManage modifyvm 1234 --name 'My Project VM' --memory 512` where "1234" is the ID of your current virtual machine.
+Anything you could do before is certainly still possible with `VBoxManage` as well.

 `config.vm.define` is a method which allows you to define a new VM for a multi-VM environment.
 Since this is a huge topic in itself, please read its dedicated documentation page for more details.